appdev-lessons/helper-methods-part-3/content.md

     # movie_params = params.require(:movie).permit(:title, :description, :image_url)

     if @movie.update(movie_params)
-    ...
+    # ...
 ```
-{: mark_lines="5 14"}

 When these actions are triggered, Rails will reach that `movie_params` argument, which we didn't define in the action, and instead of throwing an error, it will search the controller for a method that matches that argument and call that method.
 We could write `self.movie_params`, as the longhand for what this step is doing!

 So now all of our whitelisted columns are in one place and we don't need to repeat our code when we make changes to the database.

-## Partial View Templates 00:51:30
+## Partial view templates

 Now that we can add to the forms, how can we get the forms in one place so we can reuse them for different purposes (`create` and `update`) on different pages?
-The answer is partial view templates.
+The answer is **partial view templates**.

 Partial view templates (or just "partials", for short) are an extremely powerful tool to help us modularize and organize our view templates.
-Especially once we start adding in styling with Bootstrap, etc, our view files will grow to be hundreds or thousands of lines long, so it becomes increasingly helpful to break them up into partials.
+Especially once we start adding in styling with Bootstrap, our view files will grow to be hundreds or thousands of lines long, so it becomes increasingly helpful to break them up into partials.

 Here is the [official article in the Rails API reference](https://edgeapi.rubyonrails.org/classes/ActionView/PartialRenderer.html) describing all the ways you can use partials.
 There are lots of powerful options available, but for now we're going to focus on the most frequently used ones.

 Let's get our first feel for partials, then see about our `new.html.erb` and `edit.html.erb` forms.

-### Static HTML Partials 00:52:00 to 01:00:00
+### Static HTML partials

 Create a partial view template in the same way that you create a regular view template, except that the first letter in the file name must be an underscore.
 This is how we (and Rails) distinguish partial view templates from full view templates.